dcarey50/Discord.NET_Starter/README.md

 - [x] Block message deleting
 - [x] Check if user has correct role
 - [x] Kinda hardcoded random.cat sender
-- [ ] Sync a channel with an IRC chat
-- [ ] Add code on how library works with the API
+- [x] Add code on how library works with the API

 ### Joining servers